Flexible Pavement: Layers, Components, and Advantages

 The foundation section enables the structural road layers to be properly placed and compacted.
 In addition, the foundation layers of a flexible pavement must support the construction traffic, distributing the load to protect the subgrade from deformation.

 A flexible pavement's foundation section may have either a single layer or double layer above the subgrade, comprising either a subbase and capping layer or simply the subbase.
 The layers must be sufficiently thick to prevent frost damage in the flexible pavement's structural layers.
-Provided they are thick enough, water is unable to rise up into the base layers where it could freeze and weaken the layers.
+Provided they are thick enough, water is unable to rise up into the base layers where it could freeze and weaken the layers, also known as freeze thaw weathering

 Layers of a flexible pavement shown in cross section, divided into two overlapping sections: the pavement section and the foundation section.